microsoft/fluentui/packages/react-components/react-list-preview/stories/List/ListDescription.md

 To make the list interactive and navigable, the `navigationMode` should can be passed.
 Proper accessibility roles and keyboard navigation is used based on the navigation mode `items` or `composite`.
 More on this later.

+### Adding an action

+To add an action on the List Item, use `onAction` callback, which will be called when user clicks the list item, presses `Enter` or `Space` (when selection is not enabled).

+Using the `onAction` callback instead of `onClick` has multiple advantages, namely:

+- you get the support of `Enter` and `Space` key for free
+- when selection is enabled, only `Enter` triggers the action, and `Space` toggles selection

 ### Selection

 Selection is a common feature for single and multi action list items.
 It's behavior is consistent across both use scenarios.
 Selection can be enabled by passing `selectionMode` property to the `List`.

 **Selection can be toggled by clicking the checkbox or pressing `Space` on selected list item.**

-When selection is enabled, the **selection is also the primary action** of the list item, which can be **triggered by mouse click**.
+When selection is enabled, the **selection is also the primary action** of the list item, which can be **triggered by mouse click or Enter**.

-This behavior can be overriden by passing a custom `onClick` where `event.preventDefault()` is called and custom primary action can be triggered.
+This behavior for Enter and click can be overriden by passing a custom `onAction` where `event.preventDefault()` is called and custom primary action can be triggered.
-In this case, `Space` key can still be used to toggle selection, but `Enter` and `click` will trigger the custom action.
+In this case, `Space` will still be used to toggle selection, but `Enter` and `click` will trigger the custom action.

 **The `navigationMode` in case the selection is enabled defaults to `items`.
 If there are focusable elements inside each list item, make sure to change this to `composite` to get proper accessibility and keyboard navigation.**